I am a link between the past and future.

 After college, I did a four-year apprenticeship, attaining journeyman status as a photoengraver in a union shop- where I assembled raw materials from photos and traditional type setting into final advertisements for newspapers and magazines as well as press-ready printing plates for higher-end printing companies.
 This journey began just as technology was transitioning to digital.
 I feel very fortunate to have experienced both.

 I enjoy using upcycled, industrial, and organic materials in my art-making.
 My love for texture and pattern comes from observing my grandmother sewing handmade quilts, communing in nature, and fascination with mechanized process.

-"Hall goes down to the depths of what others discard and finds the beauty"-collector
+"Hall goes down to the depths of what others discard and finds the beauty"-private collector